Sean-Michael/librarius/README.md

 # interactive chat mode (omit the query argument)
 python codicier.py --game "40k"

+# query the semantic_chunks table for richer context
+python codicier.py --game "40k" --table semantic_chunks
 ```

 The `--game` flag filters retrieval to chunks from a specific game system, which helps anchor responses in the correct ruleset.
 In interactive mode you can type `clear` to reset conversation history or `q` to quit.

+When querying `semantic_chunks`, retrieved context includes section hierarchy and page numbers, giving the LLM better grounding for its responses and enabling it to cite specific pages.